6 Symptoms Of A Gas Leak

 If reading our guide is getting you worried about the timely detection of gas leaks, we have a solution.
 Go online and buy electronic gas detectors for detecting natural gas, carbon monoxide, and LPG.
 You will find both handheld devices and stationary units, which you can install near appliances or the main supply line.

-These devices sound an alarm (like a smoke detector) when gas leaks from a pipeline.
+Gas and carbon monoxide detectors sound an alarm (like a smoke detector) when gas leaks from a pipeline.

-If there’s a gas leak, the first thing would be to alert everyone in the house and evacuate to a safe location.
+If there’s a natural gas leak, the first thing would be to alert everyone in the house and evacuate to a safe location.